TemKaa1337/container/docs/03_notes.md

 // in this case `TestInterface` has 2 implementations: `TestClass1` and `TestClass2` which implement interface and do
 // not decorate it
 /**
- * Fatal error: Uncaught Temkaa\SimpleContainer\Exception\Config\EntryNotFoundException: Could not find interface
+ * Fatal error: Uncaught Temkaa\Container\Exception\Config\EntryNotFoundException: Could not find interface
  * implementation for "TestInterface".
  */
 $class = $container->get(TestInterface::class);